CB17Echo/DroneSafetyApi/ReadMe.md

 This is the project for the Drone Safety API, which serves heatmaps data to the front-end.
 It is written using the ASP.NET core framework.

-The API is now public at teamechowebapi.azurewebsites.net.

-The documentation for the API is available at teamechowebapi.azurewebsites.net/swagger.
+The documentation for the API is available as a swagger page.
 That page describes the API endpoints and the possible query parameters for those endpoints.

 src/ contains the source code for the project.